qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

       This command opens the terminal.

       .. note:: An environment is setup to run your own build commands for a specific software image.
-QSC will not track the status of input workspaces in the future releases and flash using ``qsc-cli`` will not be supported for these workspaces.
+QSC won't track the status of input workspaces in the future releases and flash using ``qsc-cli`` won't be supported for these workspaces.

    b.
 Update the highlighted command according to your own machine configuration and run it on the terminal: